Napa with Kids… my best advice

 Lunch

-La Cheve Bakery & Brews - Mexican food with awesome baked goods situation in the oldest builiding in Napa.
+La Cheve Bakery & Brews - Mexican food with an awesome baked goods situation in the oldest builiding in Napa.
 History with a side of beer & tacos!

 Gott’s - Great burger stand-by, also has a kids menu with impossible nuggets and hot dogs.
 The ahi tuna burger will make you feel like you’re on vacation.